black bean soup

 black bean soup with cilantro and orange and lime

-spicy black bean soup with lime and orange
+spicy black bean soup garnished with zest and cilantro

 5 from 2 votes